Popular Party Games for Kids

 It’s a good idea to have a prize for every child.
 Even if you are of the mindset that children should be taught to lose gracefully, you have to decide if your child’s birthday party is the place that you want to evoke the cries of injustice from the toddlers who disagree with you.

-Also, keep in mind that if a game does not appear to be a hit, it’s perfectly ok to stop and move onto something else.
+Also, keep in mind that if a party game does not appear to be a hit, it’s perfectly ok to stop and move onto something else.
 The kids don’t really care about your agenda for the party.
 They just want to have fun.

 While many parents want to be the one to introduce a great new party game, it’s smart to keep the old favorites on standby.
 That way, should the latest game not prove to be popular, you’ll have something like Pin the Tail on the Donkey to fall back on.